-- 100% of users say they are satisfied with the Archive Service. - The Archive Service achieved Accreditation in 2017. - The Staffordshire County Museum has provisional accreditation pending the opening of the Staffordshire History Centre. - Visitor facilities at record offices are in need of improvement e.g. limited toilets, poor break area, lack of space for volunteers. - 47% of Archive Service staffing resources are used to run public reading rooms. - Fewer people are using the reading rooms as more use online services. - People can see exhibitions about rural life and servants' lives at the Park Farm and servants' quarters on the Shugborough Estate (managed by the National Trust). - 85,521 people visited the Museum in 2015-16, including 10,336 pupils in organised school groups.
+- 100% of users say they are satisfied with the Archive Service. - The Archive Service achieved Accreditation in 2017. - The Staffordshire County Museum has provisional accreditation pending the opening of the Staffordshire History Centre. - Visitor facilities at record offices are in need of improvement e.g. limited toilets, poor break area, lack of space for volunteers. - Our staffing resources have been reorganized around a whole service approach and delivering the Staffordshire History Centre project - Fewer people are using the reading rooms as more use online services. - People can see exhibitions about rural life and servants' lives at the Park Farm and servants' quarters on the Shugborough Estate (managed by the National Trust).